 Jack is a Researcher at the Yunus Centre, GCU.
 His research interests include social inequality, social enterprises, community organisations, and work integration.
 Jack’s PhD, utilising Q Methodology, focussed on uncovering perspectives of job quality within Scottish social enterprises.
 He has previously worked on projects funded by the DCMS, the Government Equalities Office, the ESRC, the Chief Scientists Office (Scotland), and the CIPD among others.

-Michael is Professor of Economic Sociology and Social Policy at the Yunus Centre for Social Business and Health at GCU.
+Michael is Professor of Sustainable Social Innovation at Stirling Management School, University of Stirling.
 His research focuses primarily on the health and well-being impacts of organisations in the social economy, particularly social enterprises.
 He also examines ways in which the environments in which the social economy operates - their ‘ecosystems’ - can be supported and enhanced.

 Pete oversees the planning and delivery of the Centre programme of work whilst maintaining research priorities including community resilience and developing responses to racialised under-representation in the Public Health workforce and data.
 GCPH’s role is to generateinsights, evidenceandsupportfornew approaches to improve the health and reduceinequality.